CNS-Fujitsu/k5env-script/README.md

 PW=YourPasword
 REGION=K5Region

-If no k5creds files exist you wil be prompted to enter details after which a file will be saved for future use.
+If no k5creds files exist you will be prompted to enter details after which a file will be saved for future use.
-You can also force creation of a new k5creds file by calling the script with parameter -n API environment variables will only be set if required
+API environment variables will only be set if required

 The script should be dot sourced when called: